An R&D tax credit could be an untapped source of funding which can be reinvested in your business.

-- Creating new processes, products or services, making appreciable improvements to existing ones and even using science and technology to duplicate existing processes or develop products and services in a new way.
+- This can include: Creating new processes, products or services, making appreciable improvements to existing ones and even using science and technology to duplicate existing processes or develop products and services in a new way.

 How much your R&D tax credits are worth, depends on how much you’ve spent on qualifying costs.
 Figuring out these costs is the starting point of your R&D Tax Credit application.

 Eligible costs are those that relate to the activity of resolving technological uncertainty, both directly and for some costs indirectly.
 Eligible costs include: